-We are in the business of unleashing the power of people to transform their communities.
-Our approach ensures solutions emerge from within the community, rather than being imposed from the outside.
-By sharing international best practices and experience, providing technical expertise and training, and building the capacity of local organizations, we are sparking creative solutions and lasting change.
+Our unique, bottom-up approach ensures solutions emerge from within communities, rather than being imposed from the outside.
+By sharing international best practices and experiences, providing technical expertise and training, and building the capacity of local organizations, we support innovative solutions and sustainable change.

-Our approach – the ISC Way – is an effective, authentic, and lasting way to achieve community transformation.
+Our approach is an effective, authentic, and lasting way to achieve community transformation.

 What We Do